 Psilocybin has been rapidly gaining traction as a safe, fast-acting, and effective treatment for many mood disorders such as anxiety and depression.
-Now, psilocybin is showing promise for neuroregeneration and motor recovery in methods of treating phantom pain.
+Now, psilocybin is showing promise for neuroregeneration and motor recovery in methods of treating phantom limb pain (PLP).

 Mirror Therapy and Motor Recovery

-In 1995, researchers at the CBC were the first to show that mirror therapy can powerfully reduce chronic phantom limb pain.2 Since this pioneering research, dozens of studies have demonstrated the efficacy of MVF in treating phantom limb pain, complex regional pain syndrome, unilateral neglect, and paralysis resulting from stroke.
+In 1995, mirror therapy was first shown to powerfully reduce chronic PLP.2 Since this pioneering research, dozens of studies have demonstrated the efficacy of MVF in treating PLP, complex regional pain syndrome, unilateral neglect, and paralysis resulting from stroke.